You can sue your Abuser under NYC's Gender Violence Protection Law. Call Now.

 - includes actual or perceived gender, including transgender, non-binary or gender non-conforming individuals

-• New York State Oriendation Non-Discrimination Act (SONDA) prohibits harassment on the basis of actual or perceived sexual orientation.
+• New York State Orientation Non-Discrimination Act (SONDA) prohibits harassment on the basis of actual or perceived sexual orientation.

 TITLE IX